 How are we supporting the SME community?

-The subject of cash flow and small business finance is something of a hot topic at the moment.
+The subject of cashflow finance for small business is something of a hot topic at the moment.
 The Federal Government announcing a $2 billion Securitisation plan to help improve SME access to capital.
 And the Small Business Ombudsman is conducting a review into unfair and late payments, but the concern is still very real that a lack of funding options is holding small business back.
 This issue is highlighted again in the ASIC data (finding that the proportion of businesses reporting cashflow issues increased from 47% of cases in 2016-17 to 49% of cases in 2017-18).

 Are we doing enough?